-We have audited Sample GAAP City, Iowa's compliance with the types of compliance requirements described in U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on its major federal program for the year ended June 30, 2020.
-Sample GAAP City's major federal program is identified in Part I of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Sample GAAP City, Iowa's compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Sample GAAP City's major federal program for the year ended June 30, 2022.
+Sample GAAP City's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.